TheTekton337/pntkl-rfc/RFCs/0002-acs-rnra.md

 ### 4.2 Lifecycle Event Integration

-Configuration objects should be passed during appropriate lifecycle events, as identified within the E-UWNCP framework:
+Configuration objects should be passed during appropriate lifecycle events, as identified within the CP-RNRA framework:

 - **initialize**: When a component is being initialized.
 - **mount**: At the component's mounting stage in the application.